bruncsak/ntpflood-report/README.md

 - hour (default: 50000)

 Caveats:
-The time period is always mtaches wallclock boundary changes, and not using sliding time window.
+The time period is always matches wallclock boundary changes, and not using sliding time window.